-Meetings to report on the boards actions and represent Finance Board in discussion of the Finance Board Minutes.

-- 4) Act as liaison for all A.S.
-Boards, Committees, Commissions, and Councils and be responsible for educating (conducting workshops) them on the A.S.
-Financial Policies and Procedures. - 5) Be responsible for the submission of weekly Finance Board minutes to the Legislative Council with the aid of the Finance Board secretary. - 6) Vote in case of a tie. - 7) Obtain an A.S. electronic mail address and to check it daily. - 8) Review all bills affecting the A.S.
-Financial Policies and Procedures from the year previous to their term of office, and make updates accordingly during the summer to be approved by Legislative Council with a two-thirds (2/3s) majority. - 9) Be responsible for meeting with the newly appointed Finance Board Chairperson and informing them of the duties of the position as well as any long term project that needs to be continued. - 10) Be responsible for making the weekly agenda and giving it to the secretary.
-If the amount of the money requested for a week exceeds the amount of money in unallocated account for the quarter, the agenda shall be prioritized based on the funding goals and objectives listed in Article V, Section 2(E) of the ASUCSB By-Laws. - 11) Shall attend all BCC Chair Council Meetings. - G) Duties of the Vice-Chairperson: - 1) Assume the duties of the Chairperson when s/he is absent or as designated. - 2) Hold at least four (4) office hours per week, excluding Finance Board meetings. - 3) Attend at least four (4) Legislative Council meetings per quarter to represent Finance Board in the discussion of the Finance board minutes. - 4) Be responsible for assigning Finance Board members (including him/herself) student groups and assisting them when needed, with the education (workshops) of the A.S.
+- 1) Be responsible for implementing the budget hearings.
+In preparation, the Chairperson must advertise, schedule, prepare budget binders, and outline the budget process for Finance Board members. - 2) Hold at least five (5) office hours per week, excluding the Finance Board meeting. - 3) Attend five (5) Senate meetings per quarter and designate at least one (1) other member of Finance Board to attend the remainder of all Senate meetings to report on the boards actions and represent Finance Board in discussion of the Finance Board minutes. - 4) Act as liaison for all A.S.
+Boards, Committees, Commissions, and Councils and be responsible for educating (conducting workshops) on the A.S.
+Financial Policies and Procedures. - 5) Be responsible for the submission of weekly Finance Board minutes to the Senate with the aid of the Finance Board Secretary. - 6) Vote in case of a tie. - 7) Obtain an A.S. electronic mail address and to check it daily. - 8) Review all bills affecting the A.S.
+Financial Policies and Procedures from the year prior to their term of office, and make updates accordingly during the summer to be approved by the Senate with a two-thirds (2/3) majority. - 9) Be responsible for meeting with the newly appointed Finance Board Chairperson and informing them of the duties of the position as well as any long term project that needs to be continued. - 10) Be responsible for making the weekly agenda and giving it to the Secretary.
+If the amount of the money requested for a week exceeds the amount of money in unallocated account for the quarter, the agenda shall be prioritized based on the funding goals and objectives listed in Article V, Section 2(E) of the ASUCSB By-Laws.

+11) Shall attend all BCC Chair Council meetings.

+G) Duties of the Vice Chairperson:

+- 1) Assume the duties of the Chairperson when s/he is absent or as designated. - 2) Hold at least four (4) office hours per week, excluding Finance Board meetings. - 3) Attend at least four (4) Senate meetings per quarter to represent Finance Board in the discussion of the Finance board minutes. - 4) Be responsible for assigning Finance Board members (including him/herself) to student groups and assisting them when needed, with the education (workshops) of the A.S.
 Financial Policies and Procedures to student groups.
-The Vice-Chairperson will also not assign more than four (4) student groups to Legislative Council Representatives. - 5) Maintain an accurate spreadsheet of all Finance Board member's email addresses, office hours, and student groups. - 6) Be responsible for knowing, and reading aloud the amount of money remaining in the unallocated account after every appropriation has been passed through Finance Board. - 7) Obtain an A.S. email account and check it daily. - 8) In the event that the Vice-Chairperson cannot attend a regularly scheduled Associated Student's Finance Board meeting, the position and it responsibilities may be fulfilled by a current member of the Associated Student's Finance Board by discretion of the chair. - H) Duties of Finance Board Members: - 1) Review the A.S.
-Financial Policies and Procedures as needed. - 2) Hold at least three (3) office hours per week excluding Finance Board meetings.
+The Vice Chairperson will also not assign more than four (4) student groups to Senators. - 5) Maintain an accurate spreadsheet of all Finance Board member's email addresses, office hours, and student groups. - 6) Be responsible for knowing, and reading aloud the amount of money remaining in the unallocated account after every appropriation has been passed through Finance Board. - 7) Obtain an A.S. email account and check it daily. - 8) In the event that the Vice Chairperson cannot attend a regularly scheduled Associated Student's Finance Board meeting, the position and it responsibilities may be fulfilled by a current member of the Associated Student's Finance Board by discretion of the chair.

+H) Duties of Finance Board Members: